kmaida/template-slackbot/docs/development-slack-app.md

 # Development: Slack App Setup

-It's time to set up our new Slack app that will become your Slack bot.
+It's time to set up our new Slack app.
 We'll need credentials from the Slack app in order to set our environment variables for the app's code to run properly.

 ## Slack App Settings

 1. Make sure you're signed into your new Slack workspace.
 2. Go to the [Slack App API](https://api.slack.com/apps) and click the **Create New App** button.
-3. Name your app `Speakerbot` and select your Development Slack Workspace.
+3. Name your app `[Your App Name]` and select your Development Slack Workspace.
 Click **Create App**.
 4. Next, follow the steps below going section-by-section through the Slack App settings and features:

 ### Basic Information